 - Better Customer Service

 Although the impersonalization of a machine may be initially offsetting to some, it ultimately allots for more direct, specific, and thorough customer service.
-Through utilizing IVR systems, customers feel that they are being better attended to.
+With conversational IVR systems, customers feel that they are being better attended to.
 If customers are calling with specific questions, the automation can generate quick responses that are informative, as well as time efficient.
 Additionally, calls can now be answered on the first ring, which in turn reduces customer wait time and cuts call volume, saving time for both the customer and company.

 - Unlimited Customer Access